 National evidence indicates that villages in the catchment area of larger towns struggle to retain facilities, even when more housing is built.
-The East of England Plan noted that "the growth of villages has been unable to halt the closure of village services and commuting has increased dramatically".
 Colchester Town is the main provider of shopping, services, employment, and community facilities for the Borough as a whole.
 Elsewhere in the Borough, only Wivenhoe, Tiptree and West Mersea provide a sufficient level of shops, services and employment to maintain a reasonable level of self containment.
 In general, rural communities do not provide sufficient shops, services and facilities to support significant growth.

-Within rural communities, small scale development will be

-supported on PDL and infill sites within the village boundaries.
-The Site Allocations DPD will provide an opportunity to review the extent of village envelopes previously set through the Local Plan process.
-This development will need to optimise the sustainability of villages by contributing towards community facilities, open space and local employment.
-Affordable housing will also be supported on rural exception sites where supported by community need.
+Within rural communities, appropriate development that optimises the sustainability of villages by increasing rural employment opportunities, and by contributing towards community facilities, open space will be supported.
+Affordable housing will also be supported on rural exception sites where supported by a Local Housing Needs Assessment.
 The Council is also seeking to sustain and enhance local employment and rural enterprises.